RRothfeld/NeverEver/README.md

 This will host the website locally and, thus, can be reached via the following address: http://127.0.0.1:8000/

-Deployment
+Maintaining Deployment
 -------------
-We have also included a number of production features to ensure successful deployment.
+We have included additional production features to ensure successful, long-term deployment.

 The deleteOldSessions.py file should be scheduled to run once per hour to delete idle sessions using the following command: